GibsS/unity-behaviour-tree/README.md

 *SequenceNode*

 A classic sequence.
 Simply executes all of it's children (specified in the constructor).
-If one of them returns a FAILURE, it returns a FAILURE, otherwise it returns a SUCCESS.
+If one of them returns a FAILURE, it returns a FAILURE, otherwise it returns a SUCCESS once all children have returned.

 ```C#